shadowc/jsfusion/docs/02_Components.md

 ## Component children

-You can have children components inside your Component structure, and they will be accessible through the `this.children` array.
+You can have children components inside your Component structure, and they will be accessible through the `this.children` Array.

-`HTML`
 ```html
 <div data-component="otherComponent">
     <label>Here is a counter:</label>